Rude-Monkey/aircall-assignment/README.md

 The app will store the modified images to an S3 bucket.
 This project deploys an S3 bucket with a `public-read` ACL, that allows anyone to get the files stored on it.
 You will therefore need to make sure the bucket's name is unique for it to be correctly created.

-The image files can be accessed using the `bucket_url` provided by the Terraform output:
+The image files can be accessed using the `bucket_url` provided by the Terraform output using a browser or by running:
 ```
-curl <bucket_url>/file.jpg
+curl <bucket_url>/file.jpg | file.jpg
 ```

 For a given file (say `file.jpg`), the lambda function will store 3 files in the S3 bucket: